moranenzo/TIPE-Contactless-Smart-Cards/exps/22 12 13 Application of demodulation/report.md

 <h2>Objective of the Experiment</h2>
 <p>
   The objective of this experiment was to apply the knowledge about demodulation I gained in a previous experiment.
-I used the demodulation device to recover the voltage across the capacitor of the reader.
+I used the demodulation device to recover the modulating signal hidden in the voltage across the capacitor of the reader.
 </p>

 <h2>Steps of the Experiment</h2>